awsdocs/amazon-emr-management-guide/doc_source/emr-custom-ami.md

 ## Use multiple custom AMIs in an Amazon EMR cluster<a name="multiple-custom-ami"></a>

-To create a cluster using multiple custom AMIs, use the AWS CLI, AWS SDK or the Amazon EMR [RunJobFlow](https://docs.aws.amazon.com/emr/latest/APIReference/API_RunJobFlow.html) in the *Amazon EMR API Reference*\.
+To create a cluster using multiple custom AMIs, use the AWS CLI version 1\.20\.21 or later, AWS SDK or the Amazon EMR [RunJobFlow](https://docs.aws.amazon.com/emr/latest/APIReference/API_RunJobFlow.html) in the *Amazon EMR API Reference*\.
 AWS CloudFormation and AWS Management Console currently do not support creating a cluster using multiple custom AMIs\.

 **Example \- Use the AWS CLI to create an instance group cluster using multiple custom AMIs**
-Using the AWS CLI, you can assign a single custom AMI to the entire cluster, or you can assign multiple custom AMIs to every instance node in your cluster\.
+Using the AWS CLI version 1\.20\.21 or later, you can assign a single custom AMI to the entire cluster, or you can assign multiple custom AMIs to every instance node in your cluster\.
 The following example shows a uniform instance group cluster created with two instance types \(m5\.xlarge\) used across node types \(master, core, task\)\.
 Each node has multiple custom AMIs\.
 The example illustrates several features of the multiple custom AMI configuration:
 + There is no custom AMI assigned at the cluster level\.
 This is to avoid conflicts between the multiple custom AMIs and a single custom AMI, which would cause the cluster launch to fail\.
 + The cluster can have multiple custom AMIs across master, core, and individual task nodes\.
 This allows individual AMI customizations, such as pre\-installed applications, sophisticated cluster configurations, and encrypted Amazon EBS root device volumes\.